rafaelchiafarelli/JoyPrompter/README.md

 #JoyPrompter Source

+## changes from the original version
+	padding limit is 3000 pixels
+	timer interval is 20 milisseconds
+	Left key will scroll back at the maximum speed while is pressed Right key will scroll forward ar the maximum speed while is pressed

+## Windows 10 + Qt4

+You'll need to install Qt.
+I believe any version is going to work

+Compile and run the application

 ## Mac OS X

 You'll need a set of developer tools for compiling JoyPrompter on Mac.
 The binary can be built with any qt-compatible c++ compiler, but the build script generates an Xcode project, and hence uses the g++ installed with Xcode, by default.